zulip/zulip/docs/subsystems/front-end-build-process.md

 - Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.
-- Custom SVG graphics living under `static/assets/icons` are compiled into custom icon webfonts that live under `static/generated/icons/fonts` by `tools/setup/generate-custom-icon-webfont` according to the `static/icons/fonts/template.hbs` template.
+- Custom SVG graphics living under `static/assets/icons` are compiled into custom icon webfonts by webfont-loader according to the `static/assets/icons/template.hbs` template.

 For your asset to be included in a development/production bundle, it needs to be accessible from one of the entry points defined in